X3eRo0/android712-blueborne/README.md

 If you are interested below are the debugger logs and exection log, along with proof of payload exection.

-For testing purposes removed the CVE-2017-0781 patches and compiled Android 7.1.2 (LineageOS CM 14.1) on my Samsung S3 Neo+ GT-9301I
+For testing purposes removed the CVE-2017-0781 patches and compiled Android 7.1.2 (LineageOS CM 14.1) on my test mobile Samsung S3 Neo+ GT-9301I

 More info here: